SilentDart/futapedia/README.md

 Working on this project has made a significant impact on my Flutter journey by giving me hands-on experience with real-world app development.

+### I CLEARLY HAVE NO KNOWLEDGE OF CLEAN ARCHITECTURE WHEN THIS PROJECT WAS CONCLUDED